oss-tsukuba/jwt-server/README.md

 # Deploy the JWT server

-Deploy `jwt-server.war` on the web application server like tomcat.
+Deploy `jwt-server.war` on the web application server like tomcat(10 or later).